-Our management's discussion and analysis of our financial position and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
-The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-On an ongoing basis, we evaluate estimates, which include estimates related to clinical trial accruals, stock-based compensation expense, and reported amounts of revenues and expenses during the reported period.
+Our management's discussion and analysis of our financial position and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.
+The preparation of financial statements in conformity with U.S. GAAP requires us to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+On an ongoing basis, we evaluate estimates, which include estimates related to reported amounts of assets, liabilities, and expenses during the reported period.
 We base our estimates on historical experience and other market-specific or other relevant assumptions that we believe to be reasonable under the circumstances.
 Actual results may differ materially from those estimates or assumptions.

-Our critical accounting policies are accounting for research and development expenses and stock-based compensation.
-It is important that the discussion of our operating results that follow be read in conjunction with these critical accounting policies which have been disclosed in our Annual Report on Form 10-K filed on March 11, 2021.
+Our critical accounting policies are recoverability of goodwill, income taxes, and the valuation of deferred tax assets.
+It is important that the discussion of our operating results that follow be read in conjunction with these critical accounting policies which have been disclosed in our Annual Report on Form 10-K filed with the SEC on March 9, 2022.